CSC207-UofT/207-course-notes/01-introduction-to-java.md

 1. The variable's name, which we provide when we declare the variable.
 2. The variable's type, which we also provide when we declare the variable.
 3. The memory space used to hold the value of the variable.
-4. The value of the variable, which can be given with an assignment statement.
+4. The value of the variable, which can be given using an assignment statement.

 The only one of these that can change is the value of the variable.